Automating Data-Driven Workflows in Financial Markets

 Previously, this was a much more manual process, involving e-mails being sent back and forth, or copying information from other systems and applications into chat windows.
 Whereas what the client sees in the chat now is live, executable data that can be acted upon immediately either with a bot or direct with a sales person.

-The third use case is an investment management firm building automated data-driven workflow around RFQs for currency options.
-The manual workflow they had – again, fairly standard in the industry – was that the trader would receive an instruction from a portfolio manager via their internal system, type that into a chat, send it out to at least three different dealers (to satisfy regulatory requirements), receive the prices back in chat, make a trading decision and then manually send the trade execution instruction to the chosen dealer.
+The third use case is an investment management firm building automated data-driven workflow for FX options.
+The manual workflow they had – again, fairly standard in the industry – was that the trader would receive an instruction from a portfolio manager via their internal system, manually type that into a chat to its dealers and negotiate pricing across mulitple different counterparts.

 The key to all of this is understanding the data, looking at the manual processes that still exist around time-critical workflows, finding the bottlenecks, and determining which processes are ripe for automation.